Home » Garden » 33 Deer Resistant Flowers for the Cottage Garden

 There are a variety of tactics to employ to keep deer from eating garden plants.
-One of the easiest ways to keep deer from snacking on the garden is to plant flowers they prefer not to eat.
+One of the easiest ways to keep deer from snacking on the garden is to choose plants deer won’t eat.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)